Real Estate for Sale in Middletown, CT

 Middletown is one of Connecticut's best places to live.
 Browse through the comprehensive listings here and you're likely to discover single-family dwellings that feature plenty of upscale amenities.
 Middletown is an historic city, which means that it is possible to find homes that have plenty of old-world character and charm.
 However, you'll also be delighted by the listings of new-construction homes, many of which boast gourmet kitchens with granite countertops and lots of airy, open spaces.
 With generous square footage and private yards, you'll have everything you need to start enjoying that quintessential Middletown lifestyle.

-Contact Barbara Puorro to learn more about real estate opportunities in Middletown.
+Contact Barbara Puorro to learn more about real estate for sale in Middletown.
 Barbara is a local Realtor who's an expert on the Middletown real estate market.
 Her dedication to delighting each and every one of her clients, combined with her unparalleled knowledge of the area, make her the ideal real estate agent to help you find your next home in Middletown.
-Click or call to get in touch with Barbara today.
+Click or call to get in touch with your real estate broker in Middletown, CT, Barbara today.